Job Market Paper

 Mass layoffs and local monopsony power

-• Abstract: In this paper, I investigate the impact of mass layoffs on firms’ monopsony power within (very) local labor markets.
-I find substantial differences across regions and sectors in the level of markdowns.
-With a sample of French firms, I estimate firm-level markdowns as a proxy for their monopsony power.
+• Abstract: In this paper, I investigate the impact of mass layoffs on firms’ wage-setting power within local labor markets.
+Using a sample of French firms, I estimate firm-level markdowns - the ratio between firms’s marginal revenue product of labor and wages - as a proxy for their monopsony power.
 Exhaustive matched employer-employee data enable me to identify mass layoffs.
-I use a difference-in-differences methodology relying on the assumption that exposure to the shock decreases with distance.
-The first results suggest that mass layoffs increase by 4\% local firms’ markdowns, with a more pronounced effect observed for firms close to the mass layoff (less than 2.5 km).
-Furthermore, this impact is stronger in less densely populated areas, highlighting how shocks to local markets exacerbate disparities in monopsony power between regions.
+I use a difference-in-differences strategy relying on ‘decreasing exposure with distance.
+I find that mass layoffs increase by 3\% local firms’ markdowns, with a more pronounced effect observed for firms close to the mass layoff (less than 2.5 km).
+Furthermore, this impact is stronger in less dense local labor markets, highlighting how shocks to local markets exacerbate disparities in monopsony power between regions.
+Monopsony power over incumbent workers increases, as the wage-separation elasticity -how the probability of leaving a firm varies with the wage policy of the firm- decreases by 10\%.
+This increase in monopsony power is partly driven by displaced workers’ distaste for long-distance reallocation, increasing local firm market power.

 Presentations: HEC Brown bag seminar (Paris), CREST PhD seminar, Research seminar (HEC), ENSAI